 50 associates started the first public library in the United States

 in 1731.
-We've come a long way, eh?
+We have come a long way, eh?
 More about the original library

 and how it came to be is found on the